juanMarinero/vim-plugins-screenshots/README.md

 At bottom:
 - Hard to show screenshots like NERDCommenter
 - Read somewhere else like vim-fugitive
-- Not installed plugins like 🗄️ vim-dadbod ones
+- ToDo-s plugins like 🗄️ vim-dadbod ones
 - Automatic plugin like vim-airline

 * [obsession-vim](#obsession-vim)